Mohammad Yunus (Indian politician): Personal life

-His first wife was Bibian Zeenatunissa, a descendant of Abdul Jabbar of Mirzapur, Uttar Pradesh. who died on March 19, 1924.
-On October 5, 1924, he married his second wife, the eldest daughter of the late Habibur Rahman of Irki, Jehanabad, Gaya, who was working as an assistant civil surgeon at the time.
+His first wife was Bibian Zeenatunissa, a descendant of Abdul Jabbar of Mirzapur, Uttar Pradesh. who died on 19 March 1924.
+On 5 October 1924, he married his second wife, the eldest daughter of the late Habibur Rahman of Irki, Jehanabad, Gaya, who was working as an assistant civil surgeon at the time.
 No children were born from this marriage.

 Poetry

-On December 29, 1944, Yunus had a heart attack.
+On 29 December 1944, Yunus had a heart attack.
 During his rehabilitation, particularly during his extended stay in Mussoorie in 1945, he started writing poetry.
 His best-known poems include "Marsiya," on the passing of Birbal Lal, the justice Manohar Lal's son, "Payam-e-Muhabbat," about the harmony between Hindus and Muslims, and "Kalam-e-Yunus," a letter to young people.

 Death

-He died of a heart attack while walking down a street in London on May 13, 1952.
+He died of a heart attack while walking down a street in London on 13 May 1952.
 He was buried in Brookwood Muslim Graveyard in London.

 Legacy

-On 13 May 2012, Yunus' great grandson.
+On 13 May 2012, Yunus' great-grandson.
 Mohammad Kashif Yunus, organized a conference titled "Mohammad Yunus: Hayat Wa Khidmat," which was attended by Mr. Nand Kishore Yadav, the Road Construction minister of Bihar government.
-At the conference, the Chief Minister of Bihar, Mr. Nitish Kumar, announced the observation of an annual memorial of Yunus called "Rajkiya Samaroh" on May 4, Yunus' birthday.
+At the conference, the Chief Minister of Bihar, Mr. Nitish Kumar, announced the observation of an annual memorial of Yunus called "Rajkiya Samaroh" on 4 May, Yunus' birthday.
 The first observation of the memorial took place on 4 May 2013 and has been in practice ever since.

-The last known 'Rajkiya Samaroh' was organised to commemorate Mohammad Yunus on May 4, 2023 at Sri Krishna Memorial Hall, Patna, Bihar.
-The attendees included the Chief minister of Bihar, Mr. Nitish Kumar and the Deputy Chief minister of Bihar, Tejaswi Yadav along with Mohammad Yunus' grand son Baber Yunus, great grand daughter, Huma Yunus, great grand sons named Yasar Yunus, Kashif Yunus, Ashhar Yunus and Shahzeb Yunus respectively.
-Additionally, his great-great grandchildren named Ferheen Yunus, Shahoon Yunus and Yashfa Yunus were in attendance as well for the ceremony.
+The last known 'Rajkiya Samaroh' was organised to commemorate Mohammad Yunus on 4 May 2023, at Sri Krishna Memorial Hall, Patna, Bihar.
+The attendees included the Chief minister of Bihar, Mr. Nitish Kumar and the Deputy Chief minister of Bihar, Tejaswi Yadav along with Mohammad Yunus' grand son Baber Yunus, great-granddaughter, Huma Yunus, great-grandsons named Yasar Yunus, Kashif Yunus, Ashhar Yunus and Shahzeb Yunus respectively.
+Additionally, his great-great-grandchildren named Ferheen Yunus, Shahoon Yunus and Yashfa Yunus were in attendance as well for the ceremony.